preactjs/preact-www/content/en/guide/v10/forms.md

 <input onInput={myEventHandler} />;
 ```

-Generally, you should try to use "Controlled" Component at all times.
-However, when building standalone Component or wrapping third-party UI libraries, it can still be useful to simply use your component as a mount point for non-preact functionality.
-In these cases, "Uncontrolled" Component are nicely suited to the task.
+It is generally considered a good idea to use Controlled Components so that all state is managed the same way.
+However, when building standalone components or wrapping third-party UI libraries, it can still be useful to use a component as a simple "mount point" in the DOM for attaching non-Preact functionality.
+In these cases, an "Uncontrolled" Component is well-suited to the task.

 > Note: If `value` attribute is set to `undefined` or `null`, it becomes "Uncontrolled" Component.